nicklockwood/SwiftFormat/README.md

 > If the options you want aren't exposed, and disabling the rule doesn't solve the problem, the rules are implemented as functions in the file `Rules.swift`, so you can modify them and build a new version of the command line tool.
 If you think your changes might be generally useful, make a pull request.

+*Q. After applying SwiftFormat, my code won't compile.
+Is that a bug?*

+> A. SwiftFormat should never break your code.
+Check the known issues below, and if it's not already listed there, please raise an issue on github: https://github.com/nicklockwood/SwiftFormat/issues

 *Q. Why did you write yet another Swift formatting tool?*

 > A. Surprisingly, there really aren't that many other options out there, and none of them currently support all the rules I wanted.
 The only other comparable ones I'm aware of are Realm's [SwiftLint](https://github.com/realm/SwiftLint) and Jintin's [Swimat](https://github.com/Jintin/Swimat) - you might want to try those if SwiftFormat doesn't meet your requirements.